gjoni/trDesign/02-GD/README.md

 Experimental options
 -------------------------------------------------------------------------------------
---pssm_design     : design a PSSM instead of a single sequence --pssm_mask       : use PSSM in regions constrained by PDB --msa_design      : design a MSA instead of a single sequence --msa_num=        : number of sequences in MSA --feat_drop=      : dropout rate for features
+--pssm_design     : design a PSSM instead of a single sequence --msa_design      : design a MSA instead of a single sequence --msa_num=        : number of sequences in MSA --feat_drop=      : dropout rate for features